-16. Power-on/Reset State
+14. Power-on/Reset State

 When power is first applied to the device, or when recovering from a reset condition, the device will default to Mode 3.
-In addition, the output pin (SO) will be in a high impedance state, and a high-to-low transition on the \overline{CS} pin will be required to start a valid instruction.
+In addition, the output pin (SO) will be in a high-impedance state, and a high-to-low transition on the \overline{CS} pin will be required to start a valid instruction.
 The mode (Mode 3 or Mode 0) will be automatically selected on every falling edge of \overline{CS} by sampling the inactive clock state.

-16.1 Initial Power-up/Reset Timing Restrictions
+14.1 Initial Power-up/Reset Timing Restrictions

-At power up, the device must not be selected until the supply voltage reaches the V{CC} (min.) and further delay of t{VCSL} .
-During power-up, the internal Power-on Reset circuitry keeps the device in reset mode until the V{CC} rises above the Power-on Reset threshold value (V{POR}).
+At power-up, the device must not be selected until the supply voltage reaches V{CC} (min.) and a further delay of t{VCSL} .
+During power-up, the internal power-on reset circuitry keeps the device in reset mode until V{CC} rises above the power-on reset threshold value (V{POR}).
 At this time, all operations are disabled and the device does not respond to any commands.
-After power up is applied and the V{CC} is at the minimum operating voltage V{CC} (min.), the t{VCSL} delay is required before the device can be selected in order to perform a read operation.
+After power-up is applied and V{CC} is at the minimum operating voltage, V{CC} (min.), the t{VCSL} delay is required before the device can be selected in order to perform a read operation.

-Similarly, the t{PUW} delay is required after the V{CC} rises above the Power-on Reset threshold value (V{POR}) before the device can perform a write (Program or Erase) operation.
-After initial power-up, the device will default in Standby mode.
+Similarly, the t{PUW} delay is required after V{CC} rises above the power-on reset threshold value (V{POR}) before the device can perform a write (program or erase) operation.
+After initial power-up, the device will default to standby mode.

-Table 16-1.
+Table 14-1.
 Initial Power-up/Reset Timing Restrictions

-Symbol Parameter Min Тур Max Units t {VCSL} V {CC} (min.) to Chip Select low 70 μs t {PUW} Power-Up Device Delay before Write Allowed 20 ms V {POR} Power-ON Reset Voltage 1.5 2.5 V
+Symbol Parameter Min Тур Max Unit t {VCSL} V {CC} (min.) to chip select low 70 μs t {PUW} Power-up device delay before write allowed 20 ms V {POR} Power-on reset voltage 1.5 2.5 V

-17. System Considerations
+15. System Considerations

-The RapidS serial interface is controlled by the clock SCK, serial input SI and chip select \overline{CS} pins.
+The RapidS serial interface is controlled by the SCK clock, SI serial input, and $\overline{\text{CS}}$ chip select pins.
 These signals must rise and fall monotonically and be free from noise.
 Excessive noise or ringing on these pins can be misinterpreted as multiple edges and cause improper operation of the device.
 The PC board traces must be kept to a minimum distance or appropriately terminated to ensure proper operation.
 If necessary, decoupling capacitors can be added on these pins to provide filtering against noise glitches.

 As system complexity continues to increase, voltage regulation is becoming more important.
 A key element of any voltage regulation scheme is its current sourcing capability.
-Like all Flash memories, the peak current for DataFlash occur during the programming and erase operation.
+Like all flash memories, the peak current for a DataFlash device occurs during the programming and erase operation.
 The regulator needs to supply this peak current requirement.
-An under specified regulator can cause current starvation.
+An under-specified regulator can cause current starvation.
 Besides increasing system noise, current starvation during programming or erase can lead to improper operation and possible data corruption.

-18. Electrical Specifications
+16. Electrical Specifications